Sigil-Ebook/sigil-libxml2-updater/README.md

 This is an executable **Linux-only** "updater" that installs a patched version of libxml2 into a Sigil installation.
 It addresses a bug in libxml2-2.9.3 and higher that affects how QtWebKit renders html entities.

+Type a visible html entity into Sigil's Code View.
+If it appear twice in Sigl's Preview or Book View, then you have the buggy version of libxml2.

 #Creating the installer
 To build the updater, you must have [makeself](https://github.com/megastep/makeself/releases/latest) installed (and on in your PATH).